gardener/gardener-extension-auditing/docs/api-reference/auditing.md

 </em>
 </td>
 <td>
-<p>Compression defines the compression algorithm to use for the HTTP request body when forwarding audit events.
-Currently only "gzip" is supported.
-If empty, no compression is applied.</p>
+<p>Compression defines the compression algorithm to use for the HTTP request body when forwarding
+audit events.
+If unset, no compression is applied.
+Currently only &ldquo;gzip&rdquo; is supported.</p>
 </td>
 </tr>
 </tbody>